Yenom is now published and for sale. I have gone for an Ebook initially, with special pricing for the March, 2019 promotion.

 buy Ebook option- price NZ$3.

-Review option- for those who have read Yenom and wish to give positive feed back - to help promote the book.
+enquire/review option- Love to hear from you.
+And reviews, thanks.
 There is also a review option on the Kobo shop(buy Ebook option).

 Maybe you have some booky friends you can share this page with.

 Yenom, is based on a journey I took from New Zealand to Europe with a group of artists.
 That trip, a long time ago, is like a dream, hard to believe at times.
 I strive for that “dream reality” in my painting and my writing - so real it seems unreal, or so unreal yet somehow real.